Mary Midgley: Career

-Midgley writes that career in philosophy may have been affected by women having a greater voice in discussion at the time, because many male undergraduates left after a year to fight in the war.

 Midgley left Oxford in 1942 and went into the civil service, as "the war put graduate work right out of the question".
 Instead, she "spent the rest of the war doing various kinds of work that were held to be of national importance".
 During this time she was also a teacher at Downe School and Bedford School.
 She returned to Oxford in 1947 to do graduate work with Gilbert Murray.
 She began research on Plotinus's view of the soul, which she has described as "so unfashionable and so vast that I never finished my thesis".
-In retrospect Midgley has written of her belief that she is "lucky" to have missed out in having a doctorate.
+In retrospect Midgley has written of her belief that she is "lucky" to have missed out on having a doctorate.
 She argues that one of the main flaws in doctoral training is that, while it "shows you how to deal with difficult arguments", it does not "help you to grasp the big questions that provide its context – the background issues out of which the small problems arose."

 In 1949 Midgley went to Reading University, teaching in the philosophy department there for four terms.
 In 1950 she married Geoffrey Midgley (died 1997), also a philosopher.
 They moved to Newcastle, where he got a job in the philosophy department of Newcastle University.
 Midgley stopped teaching for several years while she had three sons (Tom, David and Martin), before also getting a job in the philosophy department at Newcastle, where she and her husband were both "much loved".
 Midgley taught there between 1962 and 1980.
 During her time at Newcastle, she began studying ethology and this led to her first book, Beast and Man (1978), published when she was 59.
 "I wrote no books until I was a good 50, and I'm jolly glad because I didn't know what I thought before then."